S1monG/Portfolio-Service/README.md

-Serverless cloud functions handling requests made by my (portfolio) gh-pages website.
-Handlers are written in go and deployed to Google Cloud.
+WIP Serverless cloud functions handling requests made by my (portfolio) gh-pages website.
+Handlers are written in go and deployed to GCP.

 Authorize to gcloud and run below script to deploy service to GCP

-`gcloud functions deploy getCounter \
+`gcloud functions deploy <path> \
   --region=europe-west1
   --runtime=go122 \
   --trigger-http \
   --allow-unauthenticated \
-  --project sigma-tractor-429314-n0 \
-  --entry-point=function \
+  --entry-point=<Function Name> \
-  // --source=.
+  --source=.

 Alternativly for more control in the future I should build the functions in a docker container image, push the image to Google Container Registery and deploy the container to Google Cloud Run